kean/CreateAPI/Docs/ConfigOptions.md

 <br/>

-## entities.isGeneratingCustomCodingKeys
+## entities.isUsingStringsForCodingKeys

 **Type:** Bool<br />
 **Default:** `true`

-If disabled, will use strings as `CodingKey` values.
+When `true` (the default), generates single `StringCodingKey` allowing string literals to be used in the place of individual `CodingKey` enum types.

-For schemas with a large number of entities, disabling this option can help to reduce the binary size.
+For schemas with a large number of entities, this approach significantly reduces the binary size of the compiled code ([apple/swift#60287](https://github.com/apple/swift/issues/60287)).

 <br/>